buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, Founder and CEO of the Shitcoin Society.

-Here at the Shitcoin Society we're building the ultimate [tokenization platform](https://www.shitcoinsociety.com) so you can join the ranks of world class investors.
+Here at the Shitcoin Society we're building the ultimate [tokenization platform](https://www.shitcoinsociety.com).
 We offer free app development support for promising projects and startups that are interested in utilizing our platform and integrate with it.

 ### What's tokenization?

 Tokenization is the modern way to find business partners, investors and shareholders, pay dividends, and even build communities.
 It's a digital representation of share ownership, and makes a lot of sense for early stage startups.

 ### That's cool and all, but how do you make money?